ngc7293/cutestation/README.md

 - `net` : Socket communication using iostreams.
 Currently only works for Unix and TCP sockets on Unix.
-- `cute.topic` : Topic-based publish-subscribe system.
-Should be thread-safe,
-                 but makes no attempt at multi-threading optimization, that is left to the user.
+- `topic` : Topic-based publish-subscribe system.
+Should be thread-safe, but makes no attempt at multi-threading optimization, that is left to the user.
 - `cute.io` : Handles IPC with external data sources for CuteStation.

 ## Depends